CJanecka/Projects_and_CTFs/OS & Web Application Pen-test/README.md

      This script is designed to display a pop-up alert with the message "Hope this works!" when it executed.

-     *Figure 04 - Shows the script successfully reflected, by revealing Flag 3.*
+     *Figure 04 - Shows the script successfully reflected and stored, by revealing Flag 3.*

      ![image](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/b6ff98fd-8122-4302-8676-e5c5f35d11dc)